Endometriosis: A Healthcare Professional's Guide

 Limitations to hormonal contraceptive use may be side effects related to thromboembolic disease in women, especially in smokers over age 35 years, and the possible return of endometriosis upon discontinuation.
 Women who smoke over the age of 35 years should NOT use oral contraceptives for endometriosis.

 - Birth Control Pills - Use a continuous cycle oral contraceptive.

 - Vaginal Contraceptive Ring: example: NuvaRing (ethinyl estradiol and etonogestrel) or its generic Eluryng.

-If symptoms do not improve with NSAID treatment, consider an alternate hormonal combination (for example, a different combined contraceptive or norethindrone acetate).
+If symptoms do not improve, consider an alternate hormonal combination (for example, a different combined contraceptive or norethindrone acetate).
 All hormonal treatments for endometriosis seem most effective when used in a daily, continuous fashion.

 Progestins are effective as monotherapy in the treatment of pain due to endometriosis; however, some women may not tolerate treatment due to side effects such as weight gain, bleeding, spotting, breast tenderness, mood changes, or depression.